mwszekely/preact-aria-widgets/README.md

 * Widgets are *extremely* low level, effectively just trying to be glue between the final GUI interface code and ARIA as a whole.
     * No assumptions are made about DOM structure &mdash; almost anything is allowable as long as you apply the props given
     * No styling is provided, even in the case of E.G. hiding a menu.
 Attributes such as `inert` are used over `hidden`.
 You must use the `render` prop to set `display: none` or `hidden=true`.
-* Widgets' props are simplistic and based on primitive types (including functions); a multi-select list does not receive a prop containing an array of all the list data, rather, each child has a simple boolean `selected` prop and the parent finds a way to work with that.
+* Widgets' props are simplistic and based on primitive types (including functions); a multi-select list does not receive a prop containing an array of all the list data, rather, each child has a simple boolean `selected` prop and the parent finds a way to work with that efficiently.
     * In this way, the hooks/components are designed to work around the most comfortable way to provide these props in a real environment

+Other design decisions:
+* A lot of these hooks are composed of other hooks in deeply nested ways.
+To avoid confusion about who takes what parameter/who returns what info, hooks will generally just take one single object parameter where each entry contains the arguments passed to the hook used.
+Simiarly when returning information, each entry in the object will refer to the information returned specifically by that hook
+    * For example, `useListboxSingle` makes use of roving tabindex as well as a singular selection mechanic, so its call with its one argument looks like `useListboxSingle({ rovingTabIndex: { ... }, singleSelection: { ... }, listboxSingle: { ... } })`

 Documentation, testing, production-readiness are all TODO.